Fort Wayne, Indiana Therapists

 Experts in the area are largely referring to the poor mental health rate in the area as a crisis; and, rightfully so.
 The mental health situation in Fort Wayne, Indiana is worsening by the day.
 As of 2017, the state of Indiana was ranked in the top ten percent of states regarding the prevalence of mental illness.
 Indiana has held onto that poor rating for years now.
 So, what is the cause of Fort Wayne’s deteriorating state of mental health?
 Unfortunately, there are a variety of factors actively contributing to the problem.
 These include a high county crime rate, economic instability, and homelessness.

-Another demographic that’s vulnerable to mental health problems are people involved in divorce.
-In fact, the separation of spouses is one of the primary reasons people end up homeless.
+Another demographic that’s vulnerable to mental health problems is people involved in divorce.
+The separation of spouses is one of the primary reasons people end up homeless.
 Unfortunately, the state of Indiana has one of the highest divorce rates in the country.
 If you feel as though your relationship is in jeopardy, it’s recommended you seek counseling to hopefully rectify the situation.
 It’s important to consider the mental health of everyone involved.

 The Trouble of Finding a Suitable Therapist in Fort Wayne, Indiana

 Accessibility to proper mental health treatment is not one of Fort Wayne’s strong suites.
-More than 60 percent of adolescents in Indiana who suffer from depressive episodes will not receive any form of treatment.
-Experts believe stigma and poorly crafted policy are to blame.
+More than 60% of adolescents in Indiana who suffer from depressive episodes will not receive any form of treatment.
+Experts believe stigma and poorly crafted policies are to blame.
 Thankfully, the local government has acknowledged this flaw and is taking steps to educate the public and reduce stigma.

 However, that doesn’t stop the negative impacts brought on by bad policy.
-According to the U.S. Census Bureau, a whopping 15.2 percent of Fort Wayne residents are without health insurance.
-That’s pointedly higher than the national average uninsured rate of 8.8 percent.
-As the cost of insurance premiums continue to skyrocket, the people of Indiana continue to suffer from a lack of health care.
+According to the U.S. Census Bureau, a whopping 15.2% of Fort Wayne residents are without health insurance.
+That’s pointedly higher than the national average uninsured rate of 8.8%.
+As the cost of insurance premiums continues to skyrocket, the people of Indiana continue to suffer from a lack of health care.